SerhiiMyronets/homelab/README.md

 # Talos Kubernetes Cluster on Proxmox with Terraform

 This repository contains infrastructure-as-code configurations for deploying a minimal, production-grade Kubernetes cluster using Talos Linux and Terraform on Proxmox VE.
 The entire setup process is fully declarative and does not rely on any shell scripts.
-Talos is configured and installed directly through Terraform.
+The entire deployment avoids shell scripts or manual steps — Talos is configured and installed as part of the VM provisioning process via Terraform.

-This project demonstrates how to build a fully automated, production-grade Kubernetes cluster from scratch on bare-metal using modern GitOps and observability tooling.
-It is designed to simulate real-world infrastructure workflows in a home lab environment, suitable for DevOps learning, testing, and experimentation.

 ## Overview